 Knowing and understanding the different normal values is essential for making informed clinical decisions as a respiratory therapist.

 Because if a patient’s results fall outside of the normal range, it may be indicative of a problem or disease that needs to be investigated further.

-Therefore, if you do not know the normal values ranges, how are you supposed to know the best action to take for each patient?
+Therefore, if you do not know the normal value ranges, how are you supposed to know the best action to take for each patient?

 This reference guide will provide you with the most common normal values that are used in the field of respiratory care.